descope/auth-hosting/README.md

 7. `theme` query parameter is optional.
 The default value is `light`, but otherwise it will override the theme for your flows rendered with the SDK.

 8. `style` query parameter is optional.
 The default style in your project will be used if not defined, but this allows you to override the `style` for the flows rendered with the SDK.

+9. `storeLastAuthUser` query parameter is optional.
+Pass this parameter to ensure the last authenticated user is not saved when the flow ends.
+For example, append `storeLastAuthUser=false` to the URL to disable saving the last user.

 **Using .env**